wisp92/pokered/README.md

 - Tweaked Fuji's battle dialogue to be less dramatic and rectify a plot hole
 - Function PlayShinyAnimation now genericized as PlaySelectedAnimation and works with a given animation value
 - *hotfix* enter celadon city to clear the corrupted map script number for rocket hideout floor 3
+- *hotfix 2* female trainer hall of fame graphics are no longer glitched
+- included tutorial for adding female trainer graphics

 #New features & adjustments since last version: